Toebzy/Recommendation-System/README.md

 - More text in general.
 - Added the amounts of votes to the movie when recommending through genre.
 - Changed some of the language use.
-- Added more Diagrams for the user to peruse
+- Added more Diagrams for the user to peruse.

 ### Hit Ratio
 The Hit Ratio is a measure of the system's ability to recommend items that the user actually interacts with or likes.
 Had our project ever gone into the real world where we could see which users clicked what recommendations, we would be able to test our recommendation system further by calculating users that click a recommendation over total number of users.

 ### Precision
 Precision is a measure of the accuracy of the recommended items.
 It focuses on the proportion of correctly recommended items among all the recommended items.
-This test would have shown a more precise measure of our recommendation system, as it not only tests if we got one recommendation right, but it tests how many of our recommendation are positive (the user liked/clicked it) in all of the recommended movies. the value is between 0 - 1 and the closer we are to 1 the better. it calculates it by taking true positives over true positives - false positives (recommendation the user did not interact with)
+This test would have shown a more precise measure of our recommendation system, as it not only tests if we got one recommendation right, but it tests how many of our recommendation are positive (the user liked/clicked it) in all of the recommended movies. the value is between 0 - 1 and the closer we are to 1 the better.
+It calculates it by taking true positives over true positives - false positives (recommendation the user did not interact with).

 ## Results
 Our user recommendation function, works by recommending highly rated titles of the same genre.
 After conducting some user reviews we concluded that our users are satisfied with the recommendations albeit sometimes they feel like the movies are a bit old.